Carson Wentz Still Has 105 Million Reasons to Smile After Getting Cut by the Commanders

-The collapse of Carson Wentz has been one of the most bizarre storylines to follow over the last few years.
-Once viewed as the savior of the Philadelphia Eagles, he’s quickly gone from franchise quarterback to middling starter to out of a job.
+The collapse of Carson Wentz was one of the most bizarre storylines to follow over the last few years.
+Once viewed as the savior of the Philadelphia Eagles, he quickly went from franchise quarterback to middling starter to out of a job.

-Yet even though Wentz has to find a new team to play for, it’s not like he needs to.
+Yet even though Wentz had to find a new team upon his release by the Washington Commanders, it’s not like he needs to.

 After all, despite failing to rediscover the magic that made him an MVP candidate by his second season in the league, the No. 2 overall pick from the 2016 NFL Draft succeeded at amassing a sizable fortune before he received his walking papers from the latest employer he left disappointed.